FAQ

 Your payment options will be shown on the bill (also referred to as a ‘demand’) or the Application for Payment that you will receive when the charges are due.
 In some areas residents can pay by Direct Debits and Standing Orders, if both the legal documentation and client allow.
 A small administrative charge will be applied to these methods of payment.
 You can also pay via electronic transfer or cheque.
 Due to the legislative changes regarding charges for using credit and debit cards, we cannot accept payment by card.
 We are also unable to accept cash or post-dated cheques.

-Who sets the budget?
+Who sets the budget and how?

 We prepare an annual budget for each development and submit it to the client for approval at a set period during the year.
 In the case of existing properties, we will review the previous expenditure, the plans for the year ahead and any other necessary factors in order to set a budget to cover the anticipated expenditure.
 With new build sites, we will work with the developer to create a budget that encompasses the anticipated expenditure for the year(s) ahead.
 Once the site is complete and handed over to the residents, the process applied to existing properties would come into force.
 We will liaise with the client to provide a sensible and realistic budget.